 Bail & Bail Bondsmen – How To Get Out of Jail

-Obviously, if you are locked up, your primary thought is about how to get out.
-After you’ve gone through the intake process, your bail will be decided either through a preset bail schedule or a magistrate.
-In cases where no bail is set this might mean that you will either be free to go until your court date, or you don’t get released while you wait for your court date.
+Naturally, when you find yourself in jail, your primary concern becomes finding a way to get released.
+Once you’ve completed the intake process, your bail amount will be determined, either following a predetermined schedule or by a magistrate.
+In instances where no bail is assigned, this could mean that you’ll either be released until your court date or you’ll remain in custody until your court appearance.

 Your bail is money that you will be required to pay in order to be released from jail pending trial.
 Your bail amount is dictated by the seriousness of your charges.
 You or someone you know will have to put up 10 percent of the total set in order for you to get discharged from jail.
 If you don’t show up for your scheduled court date, whoever posted your bail won’t get the bail money back.